2010 Ukrainian presidential election: Excluded candidates

 All together the Central Election Commission had rejected sixteen applications for candidate registration.

 The Central Election Commission refused to register Oleksandr Hordiichuk, Olena Osnach, Oleksandr Luzan, Hanna Kostiv, Oleksandr Vaschenko, Oleksandr Ohorodnikov, Vasyl Handula, Yurii Petlevana, Petro Rekalo, Anatolii Polischuk, Mykhailo Hamaniuk, Oleksandr Vretyk, Artem Polezhaka, Oleh Omelchenko, Natalia Vitrenko, Mykola Melnychenko, Serhii Martyian and Serhiy Schetinin.
 The reason stated was due to errors in their documentation, qualifications or failure to pay the required ₴2.5 million nomination deposit.

-Nominations closed on 9 November 2009.
-The Central Election Commission had until 11 November to process nomination documentations and to 13 November to finalize the election list.
+Nominations by parties and candidates to run in the election closed on 6 November 2009.
+Eighteen candidates in all have been nominated.
+The Central Election Committee had until 11 November 2009 to process documentation and finalize the election list.